-WHERE TO BUY: If you are reading this, you have probably been disappointed with your shoe choices in the past.
+WHERE TO BUY RUNNING SHOES: If you are reading this, you have probably been disappointed with your shoe choices in the past.
 Before you make your next purchase, here are some things to think about to get the best from your new purchase.
 There can be a huge difference between the stock, knowledge, helpfulness and profit margins between stores.
-Specialist running shoe shops run by the local running fanatic will usually be stand alone stores and therefore more expensive but with better quality advice.
+Dedicated running shoe shops run by the local running fanatic will usually be stand alone stores and therefore more expensive but with better quality advice.
 Large chains will have a shoe fitting training programme which is (probably) reasonably good and experience does count.
 Many podiatry students fund their way through university working in such places, they can also provide valuable insight.
 ‘Discount’ outlets will generally be cheaper but usually at the expense of an experienced fitter.

-PURPOSE: Clarify in your mind what activity you are planning to do in the shoe.
+Consider what purpose you want these running shoes to fulfil: Clarify in your mind what activity you are planning to do in the shoe.
 Your needs will be very different if you are running marathons or doing the shopping.
 To run, buy a running shoe.
 To walk or wear casually, buy a running shoe.
 For tennis, basketball, cricket, football, etc – look to a sport specific shoe.
 Be prepared to discuss the type of running, distances and surfaces you anticipate.
 If you use only flat surfaces like a running track or a shopping mall, you will need a different stability / cushioning ratio than you will if you run over fields or canted road edges.
 Generally, cushioning and stability are a trade-off of one another.
 If a shoe has maximal cushioning it will also have instability, and vice versa.
 You need to think about the needs of your own body, do you have very pronated feet that need stability and control, or do you have osteoarthritis and need cushioning for your joints?